 MIL 300 Leadership and Management I (3) i.
 Investigates organizational leadership, organizational and individual psychology in the military environment, and application of academic theory to specific military management and ethics; includes practical application of the military instruction methodology and military writing techniques.
-Prerequisite: 6 credits in military science including MIL 100, 210, and 212, or consent of department chairperson.
+Prerequisite: 6 credits in military science including MIL 100, 210, and 220, or consent of department chairperson.

-MIL 302 Leadership Practicum (1) i.
+- MIL 302 Leadership Practicum (2) i.
 Examines squad and platoon offensive and defensive operations, the patrol leader in patrolling operations, and a tactical application exercise.
-Prerequisite: Advanced-course status, to be taken concurrently, and required for students enrolled in MIL 300.

-MIL 310 Functional Military Tactical Skills (3) ii.
-Principles and fundamentals of military operations, the decision-making process, planning communications, and basic military skills overview.
-Prerequisite: MIL 300 or consent of department chairperson.

-MIL 312 Leadership Practicum (1) ii.
+Participation in physical fitness conditioning and a tactical application exercise is required.
+Students will perform in various leadership roles and present classroom instruction.
+Prerequisite: Advanced-course status, to be taken concurrently, and required for students enrolled in MIL 300. - MIL 310 Small Unit Leadership and Tactics (3) ii.
+Principles and fundamentals of military operations, the decision-making process, planning, communications, and basic military skills overview.
+Prerequisite: MIL 300 or consent of department chairperson. - MIL 312 Leadership Practicum (2) ii.
 Familiarization with military firearms; includes assembly and disassembly; tactical communications; and the field artillery request and a tactical application exercise.
-Prerequisite: Advanced-course status, to be taken concurrently, and required for students enrolled MIL 310.

-MIL 400 Leadership and Management II (3) i.
+Participation in physical fitness conditioning and a tactical application exercise is required.
+Students will perform in various leadership roles and present classroom instruction.
+Prerequisite: Advanced-course status, to be taken concurrently, and required for students enrolled MIL 310. - MIL 400 Leadership and Management II (3) i.
 Discussion and application of the principles of military organization and management; includes the comprehensive study of executive decision making and communications, operations, training, logistics, intelligence, and personnel.
-Prerequisite: MIL 310 or consent of department chairperson.

-MIL 402 Leadership Practicum (1) i.
-(Same as MIL 412)

-MIL 410 Army Management and Military Justice Systems (3) ii.
+Prerequisite: MIL 310 or consent of department chairperson. - MIL 402 Leadership Practicum (2) 1.
+Practical applications in problem analysis, decision making, planning and organization, delegation and control, and development of interpersonal skills required for effective management.
+Participation in physical fitness conditioning and a tactical application exercise is required.
+Students will perform in various leadership positions and present classroom instruction. - MIL 410 Army Management and Organizational Systems (3) ii.
 Advanced study of leadership and management; examines administration at the company level and military justice; concludes with an overview of the obligations and responsibilities of an officer.
-Prerequisite: MIL 400 or consent of department chairperson.

-MIL 412 Leadership Practicum (1) ii.
+Prerequisite: MIL 400 or consent of department chairperson. - MIL 412 Leadership Practicum (2) ii.
 Practical applications in problem analysis, decision making, planning and organization, delegation and control, and development of interpersonal skills required for effective management, includes a tactical application exercise.
-Prerequisite: Advanced-course status, to be taken concurrently, and required for students enrolled in MIL 410

-MIL 450 Independent Study in Military Science.
-(1-5) i, ii, iii.
+Participation in physical fitness conditioning is required.
+Students will perform various leadership roles and conduct classroom instruction.
+Prerequisite: Advanced-course status, to be taken concurrently, and required for students enrolled in MIL 410 - MIL 450 Independent Study in Military Science.
+(1-5) i, ii.
 Investigates selected problems or topics on an individual or conference basis.
 Prerequisite: Consent of department chairperson.